emericg/SmartServoFramework/gui/README.md

 SmartServoGui
 =============

-SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily changes their settings!
+SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily tweak their settings!

 Features:
 * Works with Dynamixel and HerkuleX devices
+* Works on Linux, Mac OS and Windows
 * Works with any number of serial ports, each on its own protocol (dxl v1/v2 or hkx)
 * Visualize and change every servo registers
 * Check out your servo characteristic and access the manuals